 But not in the next ten years… just

 As it stands, less than 0.02% of the vehicle fleet is made up of electric vehicles.
-If they were all charged at once, they’d use about the same proportion of the grid’s electricity, 0.02%.
+If these vehicles were all charged at once, they’d use about the same proportion of the grid’s electricity, 0.02%.

 At this point you can still argue about heat pumps having more of a draw from the grid than electric cars, but what happens when we get more EVs?

 Scenario analysis from the Ministry of Transport suggest that electric vehicles will make up 10% of the fleet in the late 2020s.
-At 10% of the fleet, electric vehicles will be adding an extra 800-900MW to daily grid demand, which shouldn’t be a problem for grid capacity if they’re charged at night – which is when most EV owners charge their electric vehicles anyway.
+At 10% of the fleet, electric vehicles will be adding up to an extra 800-900MW to daily grid demand.
+This additional demand shouldn’t be a problem for grid capacity if they’re charged at night – which is when most EV owners charge their electric vehicles anyway.

 At what point will we need to beef up our energy supply?